liumihust/TurboStream/README.md

 4) With OSRingBuffer in IPC and the Group-based modeling framework, we integrate them into JStorm, termed TurboStream.
 In our experiments, the total event processing latency can decrease by 77.84\%.

-Evaluation(work 1&2 have been implemented,the work 3&4 is undergoing)
+Evaluation
 -
-The experiments following is on the Yahoo workload(https://github.com/yahoo/storm-perf-test/).
+The experiments following is on the Yahoo workload(https://github.com/stormprocessor/storm-benchmark).

 ![lowload](https://github.com/liumihust/gitTset/blob/master/evaluation-latency-2.PNG)